 - a.
-Any concerned person who has information that a residential student may be a missing student must notify the Department of Public Safety or Director of Residence Life as soon as possible so that an official determination may be made about whether or not the student is missing. - b.
+Any concerned person who has information that a residential student may be a missing student must notify the Department of Public Safety or Executive Director of Residence Life & Engagement as soon as possible so that an official determination may be made about whether or not the student is missing. - b.
 The Department of Public Safety and Residence Life Staff will gather all essential information about the residential student from the reporting person and from the student's acquaintances.
-Appropriate staff will include the residential director on call, the director of residence life, the Dean of Student Affairs and the director of public safety. - c.
+Appropriate staff will include the residential director on call, the Executive Director of Residence Life & Engagement, the Assistant Dean of Student Affairs and the Director of Public Safety. - c.
 If the above actions are unsuccessful in locating the student in a reasonable time, or it is apparent immediately that the student is a missing person (e.g. witnessed abduction) the student will be determined as a missing student.

 At this time the Director of Public Safety or his/her designee will notify the Pikeville Police Department that the University has a missing student.
-The Dean of Student Affairs and/or his/her designee will notify the emergency contact of the missing student and the appropriate officials in administration at the University.
+The Assistant Dean of Student Affairs and/or his/her designee will notify the emergency contact of the missing student and the appropriate officials in administration at the University.
 In addition, the University reserves the right to notify the parents of a student under the age of 21 if they have been determined to be missing.